MRCCA Rulemaking Project - FAQs

 - Responsibilities and duties of state, regional and local government

-- Preparation, review, approval and adoption of local plans and ordinance
+- Preparation, review, approval and adoption of local plans and ordinances

-- How nonconformities, conditional and interim uses and variances are addressed
+- How nonconformities, conditional/interim uses, and variances are addressed

-- Establishment of seven districts, each with its own dimensional and design standards
+- Establishment of six districts, each with dimensional standards for water and bluff setbacks, and building height

 - General development standards for roads and other transportation facilities, recreational facilities, stairways, and signs